 Ph.D., Harvard University, Anthropology (2000)

-Climate Change and STI Dynamics in a Rural Nomadic Population
+Adaptation to Arid Climates, Climate Change, and Mobility in a Rural Nomadic Population

 Biological and Human Determinants of Primate Retroviral Transmission